sopra-fs22-group-16/sopra-fs22-hannibal-server/README.md

 ./gradlew test
 ```

-A test coverage over 85% was achieved with unit tests for the POJOs, the controller layer, and the service layer, additional integration tests for the service layer, and integration tests for the repository layer.
+A test coverage over 85% with JUnit 5 was achieved with unit tests for the POJOs, the controller layer, and the service layer, additional integration tests for the service layer, and integration tests for the repository layer.

 ### Development Mode